 Control frame structure

-Control frames may optionally be secured.
-In that case, the Auxiliary Security Header shall be included in the frame header and the corresponding bit set in the Frame Control field.

 Capability List Element

 Capability Bitmap: A bitmap indicating a set of capabilities as given in Table 40.
-In the bitmap each bit represents the capability corresponding to the capability ID given by the bit’s offset from the leftmost bit.
-Hence the leftmost bit, i.e. the bit to be processed first, corresponds to the ID 0.
+In the bitmap, each bit represents the capability corresponding to the capability ID given by the bit’s offset from the leftmost bit.
+Hence, the leftmost bit, i.e. the bit to be processed first, corresponds to the ID 0.
 The rightmost bit, i.e. the bit to be processed last by the definition given in 6.1.1, corresponds to the ID Bitmap Width * 8 – 1.
 If a capability is included in the set, the bit corresponding to the ID of the capability shall be set to 1.
 Otherwise, the bit shall be set to 0.

 Multi-OFE Feedback Element